What is a Rootkit? How To Identify and Prevent Rootkit Attacks

 Types of rootkit attacks

 Rootkits are classified by the system components they infect.
-Where a rootkit strikes typically determines how much access hackers have, how much damage they can do to infected systems, and how easy it is to detect and halt the attacks.
+Where a rootkit strikes typically determines how much access hackers have, how much damage they can do to infected computer systems, and how easy it is to detect and halt the attacks.
 Let’s look at six common rootkit types and the level of access they allow:

 Kernel-mode rootkit